Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 Enjoy it over yogurt, sprinkle it on smoothie bowls, or grab a handful whenever you need a quick protein-packed snack.
 Properly stored, it will stay fresh and crunchy for days.

-Expert Tips for Crunchy Almond Butter Granola Recipe
+Expert Tips for Crunchy Granola

 Small adjustments can have a big impact on the final texture of homemade granola.
 These tips will help you achieve better results every time you bake a batch.